 LinkedIn.
 This platform is quite possibly the best platform for B2B marketing.
 It allows you to make connections and build relationships with your potential customers.
 You can also run targeted advertising on LinkedIn with demographics ranging from location to industry.
 Don’t limit yourself to using LinkedIn as your only social channel.

 Twitter.
 This platform makes it easy to share your thoughts, participate in discussions and converse with your customers.
-There are over 500 millions Twitter users.
-Twitter is great for communicating with your customers, answering their questions and fixing their problems.
+There are over 500 million Twitter users.
+Twitter is great for communicating with your customers, answering their questions, and fixing their problems.
 You can also gain followers and increase your brand’s visibility.

 Do you need to be on every social media channel that exists?
 The answer is no. Figure out what works for your business and where your customers spend their time.
 This can only be done through researching your customer base and building buyer personas.
 At the same time don’t just choose one social network to advertise through.
 If you rely solely on LinkedIn you will be missing out on those customers who don’t use this platform.